philbaker4/pb-os/README.md

         - e.g. `[data-theme="dark"]` for a theme named `dark`
     - The `base` (required) theme will be mapped to `:root { <variable defs> }`, giving default color values to each of the generated utilities
     - If a `dark` theme exists, its variable definitions will be mapped to `@media (prefers-color-scheme: dark) { :root { <variable defs > } }` to avoid theme flicker on initial pageload.
 If desiring to be responsive to `prefers-color-scheme` change, see [Providers](./apps/tailwind-theming-demo/app/providers.tsx)
     - Using system theme may be a good stopping point but you can also enable use of other themes as demonstrated in `Providers` through setting the `data-theme` property on an html element.
-While `body` is used in the example, you can set the `data-theme` property on any element and all children elements will adopt that theme's variable definitions. i.e., you can enable one theme for the entire page and optionally `n` themes on subsections within that page.
+While `body` is used in the example, you can set the `data-theme` property on any element and all children elements will adopt that theme's variable definitions. i.e., you can enable one theme for the entire page and optionally `n` themes on subsections within that page
+    - If `override` is set to `false`, utilities will be generated *in addition to* tailwind color utilities.
+If set to false, *only* your generated color utilities will exist for all Tailwind color property keys that your theme defines
 - Write code using the generated utilities.
 Tailwind's VSCode plugin should enable autocomplete with these utilities, though without a true preview of the colors given that the utilities actually point to a css variable name.
-- Adding a new theme becomes as simple as defining a json object that matches your `ColorThemeSchema` and setting a `data-theme` property in code or via user input.
+- Adding a new theme becomes as simple as defining a json object that matches your `ColorThemeSchema` and setting a `data-theme` property in code or via user input

  ### JSON to utility logic